jasonhuels/Multi-Track-Recorder/README.md

 * Does not function on iPhone
 * Latency in playback of tracks
 * Saving seems to work but can't be found on device
+* Loop stops working at random intervals, not sure why...

 ## Support and contact details
 _jasonhuels@yahoo.com_